outofcoffee/corebot/README.md

 * Lock/unlock command (with confirmation if unlocking another user's lock)
 * Last deployment query (what version, who triggered it etc.)
-* Job config templates, using placeholders for job options